By Daniel White

 Seeds of Survival

-Starting from the mere remnant Orth located nearby, VIMS and The Nature Conservancy have since broadcast upwards of 23 million seeds across more than 200 acres.
-These efforts have accelerated the natural spread of eelgrass, which now covers more than 2,400 acres in South, Spider Crab, Hog Island and Cobb Island bays.
+Starting from the mere remnant Orth located nearby, VIMS and The Nature Conservancy have since broadcast more than 72 million seeds into 536 acres to help accelerate the natural spread of eelgrass, which now covers almost 7,200 acres in South, Spider Crab, Hog Island and Cobb Island bays - that's an area the size of the city of Charlottesville.

 That’s the gist of Bo Lusk’s introduction prior to our hitting the water.
-A restoration specialist with the Conservancy’s Virginia Coast Reserve, Lusk dips down and surfaces with several emerald strands.
+A coastal scientist with the Conservancy’s Virginia Coast Reserve, Lusk dips down and surfaces with several emerald strands.
 He separates the seed-bearing reproductive shoots and holds them up to demonstrate our quarry.
 Catching sunlight, the vaguely rice-shaped seeds emit a golden glow.

 Face to Face with a Crustacean